2014 Kia Optima

 The leather-wrapped four-spoke steering wheel is thick, feels good in the hands.
 It tilts and telescopes, and contains controls for audio, cruise control, phone and a big green button for Eco.
 Heating is optional.

 The five-passenger seating is excellent, with a full range of adjustability available in the driver's seat.
-The seats are firm, well-bolstered, and deliver snug lateral support for more vigorous driving.
+Front seats are redesigned this year, which Kia says are more comfortable than before.
+We found even the Optima's previous seats to be firm, well-bolstered, and able to deliver snug lateral support for more vigorous driving.
 However, the center-rear passenger must ride the camel's hump, and the rear legroom is on the low side of average, at 34.7 inches.
 Heated front and rear seating is available, as is front cooling and a cooled glovebox for drinks.

 The panoramic sunroof, on cars so equipped, is huge, airy and truly bright.
 When closing it, the sunscreen panel closes automatically.
 A separate function opens only the screen and tilt roof.
 Nice, as with the controls on the center console, angled slightly towards the driver.